dhis2-chap/chap-core/docs_source/external_models.rst

 External models can be run on the command line using the `chap evaluate` command.
 See `chap evaluate --help` for details.

-This example runs the auto ewars R model on public ISMIP data for Brazil using a public docker image with the R inla package.
+This example runs an auto ewars R model on public ISMIP data for Brazil using a public docker image with the R inla package.
 After running, a report file `report.pdf` should be made.

 .. code-block:: bash